Understanding ETcH

 git archive HEAD --format=zip -o code.zip -- src/ lib/

-A real proof kit
+Receive a real proof kit

 Here is the exact content of an ETcH proof kit — not a mock example, but the very first anchoring ever made on Ethereum mainnet.